-- 1. Participation in the information event "QS for beginners" held by QS within 12 months of the granting of provisional approval. - 2.
-Participation in a subject-specific training course held by QS within 12 months of the granting of provisional approval. - 3.
-Conducting a chargeable witness audit for the respective stage of approval by QS or a person commissioned by QS.
+1. Participation in the information event "QS for beginners" held by QS within 12 months of the granting of provisional approval.

-After receiving provisional approval, only a limited number of audits may be carried out independently before the witness audit is carried out, namely:
+- 2. Participation in a subject-specific training course held by QS within 12 months of the granting of provisional approval. - 3.
+Conducting a chargeable witness audit by QS or a person commissioned by QS.
+After receiving provisional approval, only up to 20 audits may be carried out independently before the witness audit is carried out.